Peggy Kleiber. Tutti i giorni della vita (fotografie 1959-1992)

 However, her curiosity did not stop there, and Peggy Kleiber went on from Rome to discover hidden Italy: in particular Umbria and Tuscany, falling in love with the treasures of Art, but also Sicily, another beloved land, where she forged bonds that would last for years to come.
 Here she met again Danilo Dolci, whom she had already met in Switzerland, portraying him in some precious and unpublished photographs during the 'strikes on the contrary' and at the same time dwelling on the faces of the children of Partinico.
 Peggy Kleiber travels through her time and brings universal, collective history closer to intimate personal history with her discreet presence: in her soft black-and-white images, she manages to place a vital space between herself and the subject, which tells 40 years of rapidly changing world history.

-Whether she turns her gaze to her own micro-family cosmos or places it on the peripheries of the world or the hidden life of cities, Peggy Kleiber guides us to slow observation, urges us to pay more attention to the emotions between people and to 'subtle' gestures, inviting us to discover something we thought we had forgotten.
+Whether she turns her gaze to her own familiar microcosm or places it on the peripheries of the world or the hidden life of the cities, Peggy Kleiber guides us to slow observation, urges us to pay more attention to the emotions between people and the 'subtle' gestures, inviting us to discover something we thought we had forgotten.

 Peggy Kleiber (Moutier 1940-2015) is the second child of a large family.
 Lively, sensitive, curious.
 Music teaches her the measure of time, rhythm and pauses, the right distance.

 A teacher of Literature, she left for Hamburg in 1961 to attend a photography school, the beginning of a passion that would last a lifetime.
 With her inseparable Leica M3, Peggy immortalised her family and from 1958 began to travel the world, devoting great attention to Italy: Rome and Sicily are two important chapters of her journey.
 In 2006, Peggy produced the book 'Rue Neuve 44, chronicle of family life', a gift for each member of her large family.